Gender in horror films: Sex paired with violence

 Sex in slasher films is broken down into the following behaviors: flirting, kissing, petting, exposed breasts or genitalia, masturbation, intercourse, or forced sex.
 In slasher films from 1980 to 1993, studies in Linz and Donnerstiens article have concluded that 33% of occurrences of sex were connected to violence (male or female), 14% of all sex incidents were linked to the death of a female, and a slasher killed 22% of all "innocent" female protagonists during or following a sexual display or act.

 If a person watched all of the slasher films included in the Molitor and Sapolsky study, they would have seen sex and violence paired approximately 92 times.
 Sexual behavior included female characters shown in undergarments, partially or completely nude, or teasing or enticing male characters in a sensual manner.
 Couples seen kissing, fondling, or involved in sexual intercourse were also coded as acts of sex.
-According to Molitor and Sapolski, sexual behavior is considered linked to violence when one of three types of circumstances occurred.
+According to Molitor and Sapolsky, sexual behavior is considered linked to violence when one of three types of circumstances occurred.
 A partially nude female was shown being tortured by the central villain.
+Martin discussed how there was more time showing female deaths than male and that these women are more likely to be promiscuous and wear revealing clothing.

 In other cases, violence immediately followed, or interrupted, a sexual act, such as when a couple was shown kissing passionately and the central villain then attacked both or one character.
 The third type of circumstance consisted of continuous cuts between two scenes, one sexual and one violent.
 This third type of sex and violence combination occurred to a lesser extent than the other two.